 1. Get a Social Insurance Number

 Obtaining a Social Insurance Number (SIN) is the first step you need to take in order to navigate the Canadian system.
 You will need this nine-digit number to open a bank account, apply for health insurance, get employed and access certain services.
-On the Service Canada website (http://www.servicecanada.gc.ca/) you can find instructions on how to apply for a SIN.
+Visit Service Canada for instructions on how to apply for a SIN.